RoniPick/Elevator-s-Offline-Algorithm/README.md

  The output log file is located in output.csv.

 #### in order to run the test:
-- open main.c. and test.py
+- open Ex1.py. and test.py
 - import pandas
 - run the class "MyTestCase"